ikraj5120/spam_detection/README.md

 Original tutorial mentioned above uses many classifier and builds a confusion matrix for all for finding the best fit model.

+# pipfile.lock attached

+paste the file in your project directory and run below command to install required packages.
+# > pipenv install

 What this notebook consists:

 1. Word clouds for spam and ham messages
 2. Bar plots for 30 most common spam and ham messages